CtrlAlt-debug/CtrlAlt-debug.github.io/posts/03-08-2024-So-I-started-a-blog.md

-# A Beginning of Sorts
+# So, I Started a Blog

-This isn’t a “launch” in the dramatic, Silicon Valley sense of the word.
-There are no fireworks, no logo reveal, and definitely no overexcited presenter in a black turtleneck.
-It’s just a blog — this blog — starting with a blank page and the vague idea that I should finally write down the tech-related thoughts I usually inflict on friends in conversation.
+This is the part where I’m supposed to explain why this blog exists.
+The honest answer: I don’t have a grand reason.
+I like tech, I like writing, and I’ve run out of people in my real life who will listen to me rant about AR glasses without rolling their eyes.
+So here we are.

-The plan here is simple: I’ll write about technology.
-Some of it will be new gadgets, some of it will be older tech that deserves another look, and a fair amount will be about wearables and AR glasses.
-Not because they’re perfect (they’re mostly awkward prototypes dressed up as products), but because they feel like the start of something.
-The “pre-iPhone era” of the next big shift.
-It’s messy, interesting, and occasionally hilarious.
+What you can expect: a lot of technology talk, but not the soulless kind.
+I’m less interested in frame rates and battery benchmarks, and more in how gadgets actually fit into day-to-day life.
+Do they make things better?
+Do they get in the way?
+Do they quietly change the way you do something without you even noticing?
+Those are the questions I care about.

-But don’t expect endless specs and benchmark charts.
-I’m not here to prove my laptop gets 3% more frames per second in *Doom*.
-I care more about how these things actually fit into our lives — how they surprise us, frustrate us, or sometimes quietly make the day better without anyone noticing.
+I’ll write about wearables and AR glasses fairly often, because that space feels like the start of something bigger.
+Right now they’re clunky, expensive, and often kind of embarrassing to wear in public — but that’s what makes them fun to follow.
+We’re in the awkward teenage years of a technology that might someday define the next decade.

-Every few posts I’ll throw in something “evergreen” — a piece that isn’t tied to whatever launched last week, but instead looks at the bigger picture: why we use tech the way we do, what history can teach us, or where all of this might be going (spoiler: probably onto your face).
+Every so often I’ll step back and do an “evergreen” post — something that isn’t tied to product launches, but more about the big picture: how tech is evolving, the weird cultural habits it creates, and the way people actually live with their devices.

-So, this is the starting line.
-No roadmap, no promises — just one post after another, each one aiming to be useful, interesting, and maybe even a little entertaining.
-If nothing else, this blog will serve as proof that I was here, writing, when AR glasses were still slightly embarrassing.
+So that’s the deal.
+No lofty mission statement, no “disrupting the industry.”
+Just me, writing about the things that make technology frustrating, fascinating, and occasionally brilliant.
+If nothing else, this blog will be proof that someone was paying attention while AR glasses were still a punchline.